Want to plan the ultimate ski trip to Vail, Colorado?

 Free buses are available, whether you’re staying at Lionshead, West Vail, or Avon.
 The Vail Transportation Center is the commonplace where all buses meet.

 Uber is available, but I feel it was fairly limited.
-Check your hotel if they offer free pickup around the town.
+I’d advise to check with your hotel if they offer free pickup around the town.

 Map of Places We Visited in Vail